solidusf0x/LCVR-Controller-Profiles/README.md

 | --------- | -------------------------------------- | ----------------------------------------------------------------------------- |
 | `default` | [@DaXcess](https://github.com/DaXcess) | These are the default controller bindings that are included with the LCVR mod |

+# Applying a custom profile

+In the mod's configuration, set the `ControllerBindingsOverrideProfile` option to the name of the profile binding you would like to use.
+This does however require an active internet connection, since these profiles are downloaded directly from this GitHub repository and will allow the use of new profiles without having to update the mod.

 # Writing a custom profile

 > This section is not yet finished